 After the Reformation, Protestants supported the Judaic canon, labelled all of these books apocryphal, and removed them from the canon.
 But Catholics and Orthodox Christian traditions still hold to several of these writings from the Septuagint.

-Septuagint vs. Masoretic text
+Septuagint vs. Masoretic Text

-The Masoretic Text is the authoritative text of the Hebrew Bible, believed to have been passed down orally and transcribed perfectly over the centuries.
+The Masoretic Text is typically considered the authoritative text of the Hebrew Bible, believed to have been passed down orally and transcribed perfectly over the centuries.
 Generally speaking, older copies of a document are believed to be closer to the original, but that’s not the case when we compare the surviving versions of Masoretic Text and the Septuagint.

 The oldest copy we have of the Septuagint is from the fourth century.
 The oldest complete copy of the Masoretic Text we have is from the ninth century.
 But while the Septuagint gives us an ancient Greek translation of the ancient Hebrew text, the Masoretic Text is the ancient Hebrew.
 And it came from a tradition of carefully passing down the Hebrew Bible word-for-word.